google/gvisor/benchmarks/README.md

     (controller) and one or more machines on which docker containers will be run (environment).
 *   The controller machine must have bazel installed along with this source code.
-You should be able to run a command like `bazel run :benchmarks -- --list`
+You should be able to run a command like `bazel run //benchmarks -- --list`
 *   Environment machines must have docker and the required runtimes installed.
     More specifically, you should be able to run a command like: `docker run